Fairy Lake Botanical Garden

 Fairylake Botanical Garden or Xianhu Botanical Garden (仙湖植物园) is a 1349.20 acre botanical garden and arboretum located at Liantang Subdistrict, Luohu District, Shenzhen, Guangdong, China.
-Fairylake Botanical Garden at the foot of Wutong Mountain, beside the Shenzhen Reservoir.
-Fairylake Botanical Garden was categorized as a "national AAAA level tourist site" by the China National Tourism Administration in 2007 and a "national key park" by the Ministry of Housing and Urban-Rural Development in 2008.
+The garden is located at the foot of Wutong Mountain, beside the Shenzhen Reservoir.
+It was categorized as a "national AAAA level tourist site" by the China National Tourism Administration in 2007 and a "national key park" by the Ministry of Housing and Urban-Rural Development in 2008.

 History

 Founded in 1983, Fairylake Botanical Garden first opened to the public in 1988.
 It incorporates scientific research, science popularization, and tourism.
 As of 2012, there are more than 17 special-category living plant collections and more than 8,000 species of plants in the Fairylake Botanical Garden.
 On December 18, 2012, the National Cycad Conservation Center was set up here, it has cycads a total of 3 families, 10 genera, and 240 species, ranked second in the world.